Western Civilization I

 Chinese Culture and Social Life

-HIS 1505 Refer to CHI 1505 in Chinese Courses for description.
+CHI 1505 Refer to Chinese Courses for description.
+Formerly also offered as HIS 1505.

 Introduction to Latin American Studies